-Most people misunderstood the concept of “Freelancing.”
-They thought that they have to work on freelancing websites to be a freelancer such as Upwork, Fiverr, Toptal, etc. But it’s not only the case.
+Most people misunderstand the concept of “Freelancing.”
+They think they must work on freelancing websites such as Upwork, Fiverr, Toptal, etc. But that’s not always the case.

 If you want to develop & establish your career as a freelancer, stop depending on freelancing marketplaces.